 Do I need any vaccinations or immunizations?

 This varies with each country.
-Make an appointment with your travel doctor and take your tours itinerary with you.
+Make an appointment with your travel doctor and take your tour itinerary with you.
 Some areas of certain countries require malaria pills and others do not; same with Yellow Fever and others such as Cholera and Typhoid.
 He or she will have all the latest requirements at hand.
-A rural visit to a farm may require extra precautions, for example.
-We will send you the links to the CDC.gov information pages for your specific destination so that you can ask questions.

 You should be current on all your typical childhood and international travel shots such as Polio and Tetanus.
 Some countries now demand proof of vaccination against COVID.
-Behind the Scenes Adventures requires you to have two COVID vaccinations.
+Behind the Scenes Adventures requires you to have had two COVID vaccinations.
 We recommend you have a booster as well.

 How much physical activity is involved during the trip?